satya4satyanm/Multiplyer-Chess/README.md

 3. when the second player joines the game, server connects the two player's sockets to the same socket.io room and the game starts once they have connected
 4. The timer starts for both the players for 3 minutes
 5. when the game ends after the time lapse for at least one player, both players are disconnected and scores updated
+6. This project will be a replica of chess.com but only the room which can accomodate 20 players on 10 boards

+# Timelines: 6 to 8 weeks
+# Cost: 2.4L INR
+# Deliverables: Complete Sorce Code with full rights to modifications
+# Feature enhancements would cost extra

 ## RESTFUL API